navapbc/template-infra/infra/README.md

 &nbsp;&nbsp;Specify different environments for the application in this section.
 This template repo includes three example environments: test, staging, and prod.

-To get started with an environment, copy the backend configuration created in the "infra/bootstrap/account" instructions above into the terraform { backend "s3" {} } block to setup the remote backend for the environment.
+To get started with an environment, copy the backend configuration information created in the "infra/bootstrap/account" instructions above into the terraform { backend "s3" {} } block to setup the remote backend for the environment.
 This is where all of the infrastructure for the application will be managed.

 ### Multi-Cloud Accounts vs Single Cloud Accounts